Categorized | Features

 Testosterone and the Trans Male Singing Voice

-transmalesingingvoice-200x160One of the most desired effects of testosterone by transgender men is a deepening of the voice.
-This change is very helpful for assuming the male gender role.
+transmalesingingvoice-200x160One of the most desired effects of testosterone by trans men is a deepening of the voice, a change that’s helpful when moving through the world as a man.
 However, there’s an uncertainty to voice changes: testosterone doesn’t always drop the pitch low enough, and the changed voice can be persistently hoarse and weak.
 This can cause both personal and professional difficulties, but for singers, the “unpredictable and irreversible”1 nature of testosterone’s effects on the voice is a terrifying prospect.
-The loss of singing ability is not inevitable for trans men though, and there are strategies for easing the transition of the FTM singing voice.
+The loss of singing ability is not inevitable though, and there are strategies for easing the transition of the FTM singing voice.
+Read on to learn more.

 One of my biggest misgivings about starting on testosterone was my singing voice.
 Beginning as a teenager, I’d performed professionally as a vocalist and guitarist for more than 10 years.
 Singing was as fundamental to my identity as gender.
 Would it have to be sacrificed at the expense of transition?